Quotients of Jacobians: uniruled

 {

-The fact that $J/\lr{\sigma }$ is uniruled for the third curve $C$ is an important ingredient of the proof in \cite{B-S} that the Ceresa cycle $[C]-[(-1)^*C]$ in $J$ is torsion modulo algebraic equivalence.
-The same property for the fourth curve is observed in \cite{L-S}.
+The fact that $J/\lr{\sigma }$ is uniruled for the fourth curve $C$ is an important ingredient of the proof in \cite{B-S} that the Ceresa cycle $[C]-[(-1)^*C]$ in $J$ is torsion modulo algebraic equivalence.
+The same property for the last curve is observed in \cite{L-S}.
+The second curve has been provided to me by D. Conti, A. Ghigi and R. Pignatelli, using the database \cite{CGP}}.